Building

 Projects with older IBC codes converted to IBC 2018

 will generate corresponding Soil Profile defaults as shown.
-NOTE: the default “Unmeasured”
+NOTE: the default “Unmeasured” or

-loads on the structure than their Measured/Determined counterparts.
+on the structure than their Measured/Determined counterparts.

-Site
+Site Designation;

-Designation; Site Class:
+Site Class:

 A: Hard rock